seandenigris/Dynabook/README.md

 # Components
 The following projects are my core components:
 - [Nature](https://github.com/seandenigris/Nature) - A naturalist's companion, focused on identifying and logging plant and mushrooms.
 - [Resources Live](https://github.com/seandenigris/ResourcesLive) - Free users to communicate with *objects* instead of managing *files*.
 Files conflate *what* a thing is with *where* it is.
-We take can of the boring location part for you.
+We take care of the boring location part for you.
 So you can "play an mp3" instead of "opening an mp3 file in a player app".
 Nicer, no?
 - [The Project Project](https://github.com/SeanDeNigris/The-Project-Project) - Project Management unleashed from an "application" stovepipe, running on GToolkit (Smalltalk)
 - [Flashcards St](https://github.com/seandenigris/Flashcards-St) - Unleash flashcards from simple text on "front" and "back".
 Any object can be `material` for multiple cards (or card types)
 - [Ukulele](https://github.com/seandenigris/Ukulele-Pharo) - TLDR: A companion in learning and playing, in a live system of supporting objects e.g. media library, bookmarking, contact management (e.g. for teachers and peers).
 Currently manages things related to playing e.g. songs, lessons, tabs.